Last Updated on 4 months

 How do I determine the correct tire size for my vehicle?

 Consult your vehicle’s owner’s manual or the information provided on the driver-side doorjamb to find the recommended tire size.
 Tire size is indicated by numbers and letters, such as 245/40-R18, typically specifying tire width, aspect ratio, and diameter.
-Using the correct tire size for optimal vehicle performance and safety is essential.
+Using the correct tire size is essential for optimal vehicle performance and safety.

 Source Links